ElectronHacked/nextjs-typescript-antd/README.md

 # Available Generators

-### `yo next-typescript-ant:page`
+### `yo nextjs-typescript-antd:page`

-It will prompt you the name and the title for your new page.
+It will prompt you for the name and the title of your new page.

 ```
-$ yo next-typescript-ant:page
-yo next-typescript-ant:page  --force
+$ yo nextjs-typescript-antd:page --force
 ?
 Page name User
 ?
 Page title User Details
 ?
 Would you like to create reducer for this page?
 Yes